markmoxon/c64-elite-flicker-free/README.md

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

 Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with.
-Also, a big thumbs up to Kroc Camen for his epic [Elite Harmless](https://github.com/Kroc/elite-harmless) project, which was a really useful reference when exploring the C64 binaries, and to the gurus in this [Lemon64 forum thread](https://www.lemon64.com/forum/viewtopic.php?t=67762&start=90) for their sage advice.
+Also, a big thumbs up to Kroc Camen for his epic [Elite Harmless](https://github.com/Kroc/elite-harmless) project, which is a really useful reference for anyone exploring the C64 binaries.
+Finally, thanks to the gurus in this [Lemon64 forum thread](https://www.lemon64.com/forum/viewtopic.php?t=67762&start=90) for their sage advice.

 You can find more information about my own Elite project in the [fully documented source code for Elite on the BBC Micro](https://www.bbcelite.com).